Methods of detecting exoplanets: Technique, advantages, and disadvantages

+False positives

 Many points of light in the sky have brightness variations that may appear as transiting planets by flux measurements.
 False-positives in the transit photometry method arise in three common forms: blended eclipsing binary systems, grazing eclipsing binary systems, and transits by planet sized stars.
 Eclipsing binary systems usually produce deep eclipses that distinguish them from exoplanet transits, since planets are usually smaller than about 2R_{J,} but eclipses are shallower for blended or grazing eclipsing binary systems.

 Blended eclipsing binary systems consist of a normal eclipsing binary blended with a third (usually brighter) star along the same line of sight, usually at a different distance.
 The constant light of the third star dilutes the measured eclipse depth, so the light-curve may resemble that for a transiting exoplanet.
 In these cases, the target most often contains a large main sequence primary with a small main sequence secondary or a giant star with a main sequence secondary.